lucas0456/lucas0456/README.md

 - 👀 I’m interested in soccer
 - 🌱 I’m currently learning html, javascript e css
 - 💞️ I’m looking to collaborate on house
-- 📫 How to reach me ...
+- 📫 How to reach me ..., I prefer not speaking
+- 🏫 I'm student

 <!---
 lucas0456/lucas0456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.